tomaszleszczynski1980/Dice-Poker/README.md

 # Dice-Poker
-dice poker game I create at python classes with arkadiuszkowalczyk061 and Ramilcz
+dice poker game I create at python workshops with arkadiuszkowalczyk061 and Ramilcz